 - Thyroid resistance as evidenced by the high reverse T3

-She has high levels of inflammation with a CRP at 2.3, a platelet count at 444 and a ferritin level of 179 (yes ferritin is also an acute phase reactant and can be used as a marker of inflammation).
+She has high levels of inflammation with a CRP of 2.3, a platelet count of 444, and a ferritin level of 179 (yes ferritin is also an acute phase reactant and can be used as a marker of inflammation).

 You can see that her reverse T3 is 16.7 which is higher than the “optimal range” of < 15 that we are looking for.